 Use of (a) dictionaries and (b) calculators is not allowed.
 The final exam will be a closed book exam on the content of this course.
 In general, the exam is nothing more than a test of your understanding of the HRM field.
 Hence, students who take the course seriously and structurally prepare the literature and assignments will be very likely to pass the exam.
 The exam will consist of Open Questions.
 Please note that the classroom discussions on the business cases are particularly likely to help you in performing well on this part of the exam.

-There is 1 book and a number of additional articles:
+There is 1 books and a number of additional articles:

 Selected additional articles will be posted on blackboard.